justinthelaw/gpu-support-test/README.md

 This is a simple repository for running a test against your docker engine to see if it has passthrough access to your CUDA GPU(s).

+To double check, you can also run through the steps seen here: https://docs.docker.com/config/containers/resource_constraints/#gpu

 ## Run the Test

 ```bash